Skip to content

 JA4+ Fingerprints

-JA4+ is a set of methods for fingerprinting various types of clients and servers based on specific aspects of the network traffic they generate.
+JA4+ is a set of methods for fingerprinting various types of clients and servers hosted on IP addresses based on specific aspects of the network traffic they generate.
 JA4+ builds upon its previous iterations, JA3 and JA3S (originally named after the first letters of its inventors' names).

 JARM Fingerprint